Dofoerix/recaptcha-tg-bot/README.md

 ### Allowed Keys

-Some of message texts can be formatted with some keys.
+Some of message texts can be formatted with some keys:

 - `username` - '\@' symbol with user's  username
 - `first_name` - user's first name